andyjakubowski/kingly-site/src/v1/tutorials/chess-game.md

 We use here the chess engine to establish the validity of a move and detect the end game, but take care of reversing its effects.
 As a rule, guards and action factories **must be pure functions**.
 This avoids difficult-to-detect bugs where the game state is de-synchronized from the machine state.
 {% endtufte %}

-Doing so make the event emitter and engine visible in guards and action factories.
+Doing so makes the event emitter and engine visible in guards and action factories.
 For instance:

 ```js
 function isLegalNonWinningMove(extendedState, eventData, settings){